-d) Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.
+iv.
+Observe that the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.

-Performance: Inspected the rate paid to the employees agree to the authorized pay rate within the personnel file.
+Performance: Inspected and agreed the rate paid to employees to the pay rate in the personnel files.

-Procedures Performed on the District's Payroll and Personnel: (Continued)
+9) Procedures Performed on the District's Payroll and Personnel: (Continued)

-18. Obtain from management a list of those employees/officials that received termination payments during the fiscal period and management's representation that the list is complete.
-Select 2 employees/officials, obtain related documentation of the hours, and pay rates used in management's termination payment calculations, and the District's policy on termination payments.
-Agree the hours to the employees'/officials' cumulative leave records, and agree the pay rates to the employees'/officials' authorized pay rates in the employees'/officials' personnel files, and agree the termination payment to the District's policy.
+C. Obtain a listing of those employees/officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Randomly select 2 employees/officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the District's policy on termination payments.
+Agree the hours to the employees'/officials' cumulative leave records, agree the pay rates to the employees'/officials' authorized pay rates in the employees'/officials' personnel files, and agree the termination payment to the District's policy.

 Performance: Inquired of management of those employees/officials that terminated during the fiscal period and management's representation that the list is complete.
+Agreed the hours to the employees' cumulative leave records, agreed the pay rates to the employees' authorized rates in the employees' personnel file and agreed the termination payment to the District's policy.

-19. Obtain management's representation that employer and employee portions of payroll taxes, retirement contributions, health insurance premiums, and workers' compensation premiums have been paid, and associated forms have been filed, by required deadlines.
+D. Obtain management's representation that employer and employee portions of payroll taxes, retirement contributions, health insurance premiums, and workers' compensation premiums have been paid, and associated forms have been filed, by required deadlines.